|Coordinates:||51.9990 N 4.7702 W|

 It is not entirely clear how arised the name "Pentre Ifan" - it could mean "A village of Ivan", but some explain it as "5 Stones Heaven" - Pentray Eevan.

 It is also not entirely clear - why Neolithic people built this structure.
 Excavations in 1936 - 1937 and 1958 - 1959 (both organized by William Francis Grimes) did not find any burials here - just some sherds of Neolithic pottery and flint tools were found, as well as a pit with signs of burning and smaller postholes.
-Pentre Ifan was built circa 3500 BC.
+Pentre Ifan was built sometimes around 3500 BC.

 Nevertheless it is considered that this structure was used for communal burial and - possibly, also as a ritual centre.

 Seven large stones still remain in their original positions.
-Most striking feature of Pentre Ifan is the enormous, 5.1 m long capstone (circa 16 tonnes heavy), standing on the sharp tips of three upright stones.
+Most striking feature of Pentre Ifan is the enormous, 5.1 m long capstone (some 16 tonnes heavy), standing on the sharp tips of three upright stones.
 Capstone has been rised 2.4 m above the ground.

 One upright stone still is blocking the entrance into the cist - there is a cupmark and a ring hewn in it.
 Several more stones are scattered around.